 Farmers and rural communities face many risks to their business.
-These include droughts, floods, pests and diseases, and other market disruptions.
+These include droughts, natural disasters, pests and diseases, and other market disruptions.

 There are programs and services to help you prepare for, manage and recover from these events.